 adb reboot recovery

-- Don’t boot into normal OS.
+- Don’t boot into the standard OS.
 Move to Magisk Installation steps.

 Install Latest TWRP Using the Flashify app (Optional)